Principles & Practice of Engineering Exam

 Registering for the PE computer-based exam

-The PE Petroleum, Nuclear, Fire Protection, and Industrial and Systems exams are computer-based and administered one day per year only.
-The upcoming test date is October 22, 2020.
+The following are computer-based exams and administered one day per year only.
+The upcoming test date is October 20, 2021.

 To register, please log in to the Member Self-Service Centre and look under Exams.
 After you register with APEGA, you will be sent an email advising how to apply with NCEES.